 Since you increased your Intelligence to 20, this time around you’ll get two new slots for Prepared Spells, instead of the usual one.

-At Level 9 of your BG3 Necromancer Build, it gains access to even more powerful magic.
+At Level 9 of your BG3 Necromancer Build, you gain access to even more powerful magic.
 You’ll unlock the following features here:

 • Arcane Recovery Slots increased to 5.